 My installed version of pandas is 1.3.1 hence it shows on the list.

-2. Check pandas Version from Programatically
+2. Check pandas Version from Programmatically

 Sometimes you may need to know the pandas version programmatically at runtime in order to make a decision and take different paths based on the version installed.